ZGFGX/SamuraiFinance/README.md

 # SamuraiFinance
 Our Main resp which will hold all contracts and transparently show all updates we do to our project

-Project towards community governance on the trc20 chain.
+Project towards community governance on the TRON network.

 Multisig holding project LPs aswell as ownership of Future contracts.